coding-nomadic/coding-nomadic/README.md

 👋 Hi, I’m @tendawa-glitch

-👀 I’m interested in building java backend services and scripting with python.
+👀 I’m interested in building modern java application development in the age of cloud and python for automating stuffs.

-🌱 I’m currently learning kubernetes, angular and reactive programming
+🌱 I’m currently learning and exploring Kubernetes, Angular and Reactive Programming

 💞️ I’m looking to collaborate on open source and personal projects for fun.